 Are you up for a self-driving scooter ride?

-Uber has been working on autonomous vehicles for years, and have had some problems.
+Uber has been working on autonomous vehicles for years and has had some problems.
 You might remember the incident in Arizona last year when a self-driving Uber crashed into and killed a pedestrian.

 That didn’t stop the company from continuing its work on self-driving technology.
 Instead, it has decided to expand the technology to other types of vehicles – mainly bicycles and scooters.

-According to Anderson, the autonomous bikes and scooters will be able to drive themselves to charging stations when needed.
-Also, it sounds like they will be able to come to you when you want to rent one instead of having to make your way to a docking station or randomly find one laying in the grass somewhere.
+According to Anderson, these autonomous bikes and scooters will be able to drive themselves to charging stations when needed.
+Also, it sounds like they will be able to come to you when you want to rent one instead of having to make your way to a docking station or randomly find one lying in the grass somewhere.